The Hindu: Early years

 The Hindu was founded in Madras on 20 September 1878 as a weekly newspaper, by what was known then as the Triplicane Six, which consisted of four law students and two teachers: T.T.
 Rangacharya, P. V. Rangacharya, D. Kesava Rao Pantulu and N. Subba Rao Pantulu, led by G. Subramania Iyer (a schoolteacher from Tanjore district) and M. Veeraraghavacharyar (a lecturer at Pachaiyappa's College).

-Kasturi family
+Kasturi Ranga Iyengar

 The partnership between Veeraraghavachariar and Subramania Iyer was dissolved in October 1898.
 Iyer quit the paper, leaving Veeraraghavachariar as sole owner; he appointed C. Karunakara Menon as editor.
 However, The Hindus adventurousness began to decline in the 1900s and so did its circulation, which was down to 800 copies when the sole proprietor decided to sell out.
 The purchaser was The Hindus Legal Adviser from 1895, S. Kasturi Ranga Iyengar.